House Sales and Purchases

 You should also be aware that ground rent and service charge are likely to apply throughout your ownership of the property.
 We will confirm the ground rent and the anticipated service charge following receipt of this information.

-How long will my house purchase take?
+How long will my residential conveyancing transaction take?

 How long it will take from your offer being accepted until you can move in to your house will depend on a number of factors.
 The average process takes between 6-10 weeks.
 Certain kind of transaction will usually take longer than average.
 For example, if you are a first time buyer, purchasing a new build property with a mortgage in principle, it could usually be expected to take a few weeks longer than usual.
 However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, and can be expected to take several months longer than usual.
 Also if there is a chain of parties then the risk of there being delays increases as there are more parties involved who have to be able to get to a position where they can proceed at the same time and inevitably some parties will be ready to proceed before others.
 The risks of the transaction not proceeding are also increased where there is a chain involved as it only takes one party to pull out of the transaction for the chain to collapse.
 In these situations, and also all other situations where matters may continue for longer than average, additional charges would apply